 Marine debris that does not wash up on shore can collect in certain areas of the world's oceans called gyres—large systems of rotating ocean currents.
 There are five primary gyres found in the Pacific, Atlantic, and Indian Oceans—and they all are known to accumulate floating debris.

 With more than 1,500 miles of Massachusetts shoreline to clean, COASTSWEEP could use your help.
-See How to Get Involved in COASTSWEEP for details on joining a cleanup as a volunteer , local cleanup coordinator, or sponsor.
+See How to Get Involved in COASTSWEEP for details on joining a cleanup as a volunteer or local cleanup coordinator.
 COASTSWEEP cleanups occur throughout September and October each year and CZM provide the free supplies and support for all those involved.

 COASTSWEEP is part of Ocean Conservancy's International Coastal Cleanup (ICC), which is held worldwide each September to raise awareness about marine debris and clean beaches.
 Through ICC, hundreds of thousands of dedicated volunteers remove trash from beaches, lakes, and streams across the globe.
 These volunteers collect data on the specific types of debris they find, which allows Ocean Conservancy to help determine the behaviors that cause the debris.